 Theoretical frameworks of narrative identity development can further explain both successful and unsuccessful coping paths.
 In general, while the development of identity involves both stability and change, the former is especially important for psychological functioning in connection with positive affective states and motives (see Pasupathi et al. 2007; McLean et al. 2020).
 In this theoretical context, having had gaming as a stable identity particle since adolescence can make it meaningful through the participants’ established sense of self (Granic et al. 2020), and holding on to that particle should keep nursing one’s purpose in life as well as psychological functioning.
 If activities and people grow up into such close relationships—as appear to have happened in both of our participant groups—it is essentially painful to break away not because of oft-cited addiction components like “craving” or “withdrawal,” but rather because erasing a part of one’s identity should be painful and lead to reduced psychological functioning.
 For this reason, we postulate, our esport players are unlikely to quit gaming any time soon; and for the same reason, it likely remains not only impossible but also unprofitable for many treatment-seekers to stop playing permanently.

 Various psychological theories of human needs, motivation, and embodied cognition hold that autonomy and the experience of control are some of the most fundamental factors in individual wellbeing (Deci & Ryan, 2012; Di Paolo & Thompson, 2014; Schultheiss & Wirth, 2018).
 The position can be tracked back to the Ricoeurian notion of human identity that is rooted in “various ways in which our biology challenges our experience of being an autonomous self” (Rosfort 2019, p.
 338).
 In the present context, such challenges to autonomy may manifest from emotion regulation, executive functions, and other factors that potentially complicate building a healthy relationship with gaming (e.g., Brevers et al. 2020; Gruber et al. 2023).
-This fundamental condition and dilemma seems to characterize those treatment-seekers whose problems with gaming manifest as persistent, either as a recurring inability to control play time or by being shadowed by a continuous fear of relapse—a continuous experience that was frequently described as a literal paraphrase of Gadamer’s (1975) famed principle: “all playing is a being-played” (p.
+This fundamental condition and dilemma seems to characterize those treatment-seekers whose problems with gaming manifest persistently, either as a recurring inability to control play time or by being shadowed by a continuous fear of relapse—frequently described by some participants as per Gadamer’s (1975) famed principle: “all playing is a being-played” (p.
 106).
-Experienced benefits and harms are not mutually exclusive—one can simultaneously have both—but when they manifest together, the naturally mounting cognitive dissonance has no easy resolution.
+These participants felt the “game was playing them” rather than them playing the game.
+Such experiences specifically echo the previous qualitative findings by Shi and colleagues (2019) who identified a “push-pull” pattern to characterize those whose gaming was perceived problematic: personal, interpersonal, and environmental influences causing unintended and uncontrollable cyclicality in both time as well as type of play.
+Self-regulation against internal and external pressures, which can differ radically between sociocultural contexts, has already been studied extensively (e.g., Pulkkinen 2017) but should be further investigated in relation to new technologies.

 Attempts to replace meanings previously found in gaming but also trying to rediscover its enjoyment